 - Dates: Mondays, January 27 – June 8 (excluding holidays)

 - Location: UMaine Extension Oxford County office (for most classes), 9 Olson Road, South Paris, Maine

-- Application: Apply here!
-(Training is currently full, applications will be added to a waiting list in the event of cancellations).
+- Application: Training is currently full, please email Rebecca.J.Long@maine.edu to be added to a waiting list.